-They were standing offshore from Banna Strand on the west coast of Tralee Bay just north of Fenit harbor.
+Casement and the captain stood (correct word for submarine?) offshore from Banna Strand on the west coast of Tralee Bay just north of Fenit harbor.
 The Sampire Island light cast an eerie glow on the rolling surf at the south end of the beach.
-Their periscope examination of Fenit Pier half an hour ago had shown that it was well guarded.
+Their periscope examination of Fenit Pier half an hour before had shown that it was well guarded.